zepez/zepez.dev/README.md

-# zep.sh
+# zepez.dev

 This is the repository for my personal blog / portfolio.
-The deployed version can be found at [zep.sh](https://zep.sh).
+The deployed version can be found at [zepez.dev](https://zepez.dev).

 This project was made from a template.
 [Please check out this repository](https://github.com/chrismwilliams/astro-theme-cactus) for full documentation.